ruzgar-mcu-wizard/rtl8812cu-drivers-for-windows/README.md

 *For reference only*

 ## Troubleshooting

+1. If your dongle explodes, skill issue.

-1. Device Not Detected
+2. Device Not Detected
   - Try **rebooting** your PC,
   - Try a **different USB** port,
   - Do **not** use hubs or extension cables,
   - Open **Device Manager**, check under **Network Adapters** and **Universal Serial Bus Controllers**

-2. Wi-Fi Not Working
+3. Wi-Fi Not Working
   - Try **rebooting** your PC,
   - Use the **Rear USB** ports (if you were using front USB ports and rear is available),
   - Try a **powered hub** (if you have one),

-3. Random Disconnects
+4. Random Disconnects
   - Try **rebooting** your PC,
   - Go to **Device Manager** (or Win+R, devmgmt.msc, enter), Go to **Network Adapters**, **Find the dongle**, Right click, **Properties**, **Power Management** tab, **Uncheck Allow Windows to turn off this device to save power**, Reboot

-4. Still Broken?
+5. Still Broken?
   - Go to [**Here**](./Realtek/WifiAutoInstall), run the **unins000.exe**, re-install driver.
 (Or launch the setup again, click **Yes** to the overwrite message, then click **Install**)
   - If that doesn't work, check the dongle's **VID and PID** (Hardware IDs) from Device Manager, **Network Adapters**, **Find the dongle**, Right click, **Properties**, **Details**, **Property**, choose **Hardware IDs**, make sure its **USB\VID_0BDA&PID_C812** (or close like **USB\VID_0BDA&PID_C812&REV_0000**)